checkaayush/Cybros/Y15_CP_Assignment/README.md

 And to top that, you were supposed to make your own library consisting of a generic set of input validation functions, which you could use in other programs as well.
 That was again a good idea.

 ## About this platform
-Before moving further, let me tell you that the platform you are reading this on, GitHub, is one of the places where programmers and developers share their work for the rest of the world to use/improve/modify as required.
+Before moving further, let me tell you that the platform you are reading this on, **GitHub**, is one of the places where programmers and developers share their work for the rest of the world to use/improve/modify as required.
 Moreover, it helps them keep track of the progress of their projects, collaborate with others, and much more.
-Such a provision is called a Version Control System.
-I would suggest you to look it up and use this platform to showcase and keep track of all your programming assignments and future work.
+Such a provision is called a Version Control System(VCS).
+I would suggest you to look VCS up and use this platform to showcase and keep track of all your programming assignments and future work.

 ## Code structure
 The main program has some helper functions to take user input.
 Then you need to identify the required validation functions and their signatures.
 This is done in the validations.h file.
 The definitions of these functions go into validations.c file.

-These functions are specific to a registration scenario.
-But you should identify that they all use a set of generic checks, like checking range, length and type of input.
-The declarations for these are there in the utilities.h file, which you can #include in other programs and use its member functions there.
+Although these functions are specific to a registration scenario, you should identify that they all use a set of generic checks, like checking range, length and type of input.
+The declarations for these are there in the utilities.h file, which you can `#include` in other programs and use its member functions there.

 But before being able to use them, you have to define what each function does in utilities.c file.
-So, the main program #includes validations.h file, which in turn #includes utilities.h file, thereby enabling you to use these functions.
+So, the main program `#include`s validations.h file, which in turn `#include`s utilities.h file, thereby enabling you to use these functions.

 ## Key Takeaways
 Observe the code structure carefully to learn the importance of proper indentation, appropriate variable names and readable code.
 Try to imbibe them as habits to reflect in whatever code you write from now on.